-Working with therapists, like psychologists, family therapists, speech and language therapists and occupational therapists, you and your child can learn key coping skills that can really help overcome some of the challenges those with autism face.
+Working with therapists like psychologists, family therapists, speech and language therapists and occupational therapists, your child can learn key coping skills to help them manage their day-to-day challenges and live more comfortably.

 Thank you for all the help with our son, we feel much more confident about how we approach parenting him as he transitions into being a teenager.
 We have seen some real changes in how he feels about the world, which has been a huge relief.